omniversion/omniversion/README.md

     <br />
 </div>

-## Dependency management toolbox
+> ### 🚧 **Status: proof of concept**
+> Feedback much appreciated

-`omniversion` simplifies dependency management in complex projects by streamlining common tasks:
+`omniversion` is a **dependency management toolbox** streamlining common maintenance tasks.

 ### Collection
 [omniversion/ansible](ansible) collects versions and dependencies from servers orchestrated via Ansible.

 ### Aggregation
-[omniversion/cli](cli) translates the output of many different version managers into a single, coherent list.
+[omniversion/cli](cli) translates the output of many different version managers into a single, unified list.

 ### Analysis
 [omniversion/python](python) adds convenience methods to create dashboards and reports in a few lines of code.

 ## Why?

-Maintaining a code base with a

-* Every self-respecting programming language has its own package manager, for some reason.
+### The problem

+Maintaining a modern software stack across deployments is hard work.

+Given the manual effort needed just to keep dependencies up-to-date, avoid version conflicts and patch vulnerabilities, it is no surprise that these tasks are often neglected.

+Version control systems, package managers and vulnerability scanners offer partial solutions, but they leave a lot to be desired:

+* There is no obvious way of ensuring version consistency across package managers, e.g. when an `apt` package and an `npm` dependency need to be in sync.
+* Multiple package managers need to be called in turn to answer simple questions like "Is there anything to patch?".
+* Repeating this for each version currently deployed on a server is time-consuming and error-prone.
+* Many software versions are not actually controlled by package managers, including - more often than not - the package managers themselves.
+* Versions kept in configuration files are also frequently unmanaged, leading to hidden inconsistencies.
 * Package managers differ greatly in their syntax, features, terminology and underlying model.

-* Many versions are not actually controlled by package managers.
-More often than not, this includes the package manager itself.
-* Versions checked into source control
-* Running commands on remote servers is time-consuming and error-prone.
-*
+### The solution

+For our daily maintenance work, we wanted a single dashboard containing all relevant information - across package managers, across servers and even across projects.

+Given that we perform maintenance fairly frequently, we found that the added complexity of automation was worthwhile, saving time and preventing human error.

+This is why we built the `omniversion` toolbox.

+We make it available as Free Open Source Software in the hope that it might benefit other people as well.

 ## Quick start

-Prerequisites: You should have Ansible, npm and Python installed.
+### Prerequisites
+You should have `Ansible` installed and some hosts set up.
+You will also need `Python` and `npm` (or `homebrew`).

+### Steps

-1. Install the Ansible collection, the CLI and the Python module on your machine:
+1. Install the Ansible collection, the CLI and the Python module:
     ```shell
     ansible-galaxy collection install layer9gmbh.omniversion
     npm install -g omniversion